 Free 8-week sprint triathlon training plan

-Racing sprint distance?
+Racing a sprint distance triathlon?
 Want to smash your PB?
-Then follow our eight-week plan to reach the finish line faster
+Then follow our eight-week sprint distance training plan to reach the finish line faster

 Attempting to improve your PB at any tri distance is tough, but doing it over the sprint distance really requires a level of commitment and the acceptance that it might be a little uncomfortable.